Timings are in CEST

 Enforcement of chemical legislation from a consumer perspective: risk perceptions and consumer behaviour

-Dr Angela BearthSenior Researcher, ETH Zurich University
+Dr Angela BearthSenior Researcher, ETH Zurich and University of Basel

 - Public perception of toxicology/chemical substances (differences in risk judgment between experts and lay people, what does “intuitive toxicology” mean?)